HTA Roundtable_DSC_2403

 ATLANTA, GA, USA | MAY 5, 2024

-The ISPOR HTA Roundtable - North America will take place on May 5, 2024 alongside the ISPOR 2024 conference in Atlanta, GA, USA.
-The topic of discussion is TBD.
+The ISPOR HTA Roundtable - North America took place on May 5, 2024 alongside the ISPOR 2024 conference in Atlanta, GA, USA.
+The discussion focused on the assessment of GLP-1 products for weight loss, high-cost drugs for large prevalence diseases, and the use of AI in HTA.

 2023 HTA Roundtable - North America